Charities

 Where funds permit

-and circumstances merit, our Charities help meet the cost of providing
+and circumstances merit, our Charities help to meet the cost of providing

 education for sons and daughters of members who may be deceased,